What is an Influence Diagram?

-A chance variable is uncertain, whose value you don’t (yet) know, because you don’t have complete information -- maybe it’s in the future -- and which (unlike a decision) you cannot control directly.
+A chance variable is an uncertain quantity, whose value you don’t (yet) know, because you don’t have complete information – maybe it’s in the future – and which, (unlike a decision), you cannot control directly.

 A general variable is a deterministic function of the quantities it depends on.

 An arrow denotes an influence.
-A influences B means that knowing A would directly affect our belief or expectation about the value of B. An influence expresses knowledge about relevance.
-It does not necessarily imply a causal relation, or a flow of material, data, or money.
+An arrow from A to B means that knowing A would directly affect our belief or expectation about the value of B. An influence expresses knowledge about relevance.
+It may, but need not, imply a causal relation, or a flow of material, information, or money.

 Using Analytica’s modules, you can organize a model containing hundreds, or even thousands, of variables into a hierarchy of diagrams, each of which is small enough to be easily comprehensible and manageable.